rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

 - the implementation and design of the “Energy” have started to take shape,
 - the head-up display (HUD) shows the total battery charge and the number of selected units and buildings,
-- the main theme song plays in a loop, volume of the music can be configured,
+- the main theme song plays in a loop, the volume of the music can be configured,
 - the aspect ratio of the minimap matches that of the game map,
 - the option to invert camera zooming has been added to the configuration,
 - the [documentation][de-docs] has been converted to mdBook.

 See [gameplay][de-video] screen recordings on YouTube.

-More detailed July update is available [here][de-update-09].
+A more detailed July update is available [here][de-update-09].

 [Digital Extinction]: https://de-game.org
 [de-github]: https://github.com/DigitalExtinction/Game